-1. Outer Air Deflector
+- 1. Outer Air Deflector

 - 2. Inner Air Deflector

 - 3. Tab

 - 4. Slot

-The front air deflector directs the air flow under the vehicle.
+The front air deflector directs the airflow under the vehicle.

-If it becomes detached, insert the Tab into the Slot.
+If it becomes detached, insert the tab into the slot.
 Repeat for the other side.

-Cleaning Exterior Lamps/ Lenses and Emblems
+Cleaning Exterior Lamps/ Lenses, Emblems, Decals and Stripes

-Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps and lenses.
-Follow instructions under "Washing the Vehicle" earlier in this section.
+Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses emblems, decals and stripes.
+Follow instructions under "Washing the Vehicle" previously in this section.